beyondrisc/beyondrisc.github.io/_includes/home-sections/header.md

-# Trusted Processors
+# BeyondRISC

-### Building an ecosystem to support rapid, trustworthy innovation of<br>Internet of Things devices.
+### The go-to ecosystem for rapid, trustworthy innovation of<br>Internet of Things devices.

 ---